criscros-garcia/TicGarciaToc/README.md

 # TTTGarcia

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/TTTGarcia`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to TTTGarcia, have fun with this classic Tic Tac Toe game.
+In this version you can select the board dimentions (n x n).
+Type 3 if you wish to play the classic grid.

+Enjoy it¡

 ## Installation